- Some users reported that the Internet disconnects when playing Steam games, and the first thing to fix it is pretty obvious.

 That’s why it’s so important to check your Internet connection, and make sure you’re ok, so you don’t run into the annoying problem of Steam disconnecting when you want to play.

-Also, check out our top browsers that go easy on your bandwidth to make sure you’re ready for the virtual experience as you expected.
+Also, check out our top browsers with low bandwidth to make sure you’re ready for the virtual experience as you expected.

-- Log back into Steam, and see if this fixed the issue.
+- Log in with your credentials, then see if this fixed the issue.

 By flushing the Steam configuration and the DNS, you can get rid of the Steam disconnection problem when trying to play online, so be sure to try this simple method.

-- Right-click on your graphics card, and select Update driver.
+- In the opened window, expand the the Display Adapters section, then right-click on your graphics card, and choose to Update driver.

-- Approve the download for the updated drivers, then wait for the installation to finish.
+- If any drivers are found, approve the download for the updated drivers, then wait for the installation to finish.

 - Restart your computer once the installation is finished.